PacktPublishing/How-to-Build-an-LLVM-Backend/ch10/incorrect_optimization/README.md

-# Build your own simple constant propagation #
+# Use LLVM tools to reduce isses #

 In this exercise you need to leverage `llvm-reduce` or `bugpoint` to produce the smallest possible test case for the broken constant propagation implemented in `populate_function.cpp`.